lwjglgamedev/lwjglbook-bookcontents-leg/chapter10/chapter10.md

 $$specularFactor = specularFactor^{specularPower}$$.

 Finally we need to model the reflectivity of the material, which will also modulate the intensity if the light reflected, this will be done with another parameter named reflectance.
-So the colour component of the specular component will be: $$lColour * reflectance * specularFactor * intensity$$.
+So the colour component of the specular component will be: $$specularColour * lColour * reflectance * specularFactor * intensity$$.

 ## Attenuation